Tamil language: Modern Tamil

 The Nannūl remains the standard normative grammar for modern literary Tamil, which therefore continues to be based on Middle Tamil of the 13th century rather than on Modern Tamil.
 Colloquial spoken Tamil, in contrast, shows a number of changes.
 The negative conjugation of verbs, for example, has fallen out of use in Modern Tamil – instead, negation is expressed either morphologically or syntactically.
 Modern spoken Tamil also shows a number of sound changes, in particular, a tendency to lower high vowels in initial and medial positions, and the disappearance of vowels between plosives and between a plosive and rhotic.

 Contact with European languages affected written and spoken Tamil.
 Changes in written Tamil include the use of European-style punctuation and the use of consonant clusters that were not permitted in Middle Tamil.
 The syntax of written Tamil has also changed, with the introduction of new aspectual auxiliaries and more complex sentence structures, and with the emergence of a more rigid word order that resembles the syntactic argument structure of English.

+In 1578, Portuguese Christian missionaries published a Tamil prayer book in old Tamil script named Thambiran Vanakkam, thus making Tamil the first Indian language to be printed and published.
+The Tamil Lexicon, published by the University of Madras, was one of the earliest dictionaries published in Indian languages.

-Simultaneously, a strong strain of linguistic purism emerged in the early 20th century, culminating in the Pure Tamil Movement which called for removal of all Sanskritic elements from Tamil.
+A strong strain of linguistic purism emerged in the early 20th century, culminating in the Pure Tamil Movement which called for removal of all Sanskritic elements from Tamil.
 It received some support from Dravidian parties.
 This led to the replacement of a significant number of Sanskrit loanwords by Tamil equivalents, though many others remain.

+According to a 2001 survey, there were 1,863 newspapers published in Tamil, of which 353 were dailies.